xvik/gradle-quality-plugin/src/doc/docs/guide/config.md

      * Animalsniffer is not affected because
      * it's a different kind of check (and, also, it operates on classes so source patterns may not comply).
      *
-     * Findbugs does not support exclusion directly, but plugin will resolve excluded classes and apply
+     * Spotbugs (Findbugs) does not support exclusion directly, but plugin will resolve excluded classes and apply
      * them to xml exclude file (default one or provided by user).
      *
      * By default nothing is excluded.